hyperledger-archives/grid-rfcs/0000-product.md

 belong to an organization in Pike state, otherwise the transaction is invalid.
 * The agent must have the permission can_create_product for the organization, otherwise the transaction is invalid.
 * If the product_namespace is GS1, the organization must contain a GS1 Company

-Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a gtin if GS1, otherwise the transaction is invalid.
+Prefix in its metadata (gs1_company_prefixes), and the prefix must match the company prefix in the product_id, which is a GTIN if GS1, otherwise the transaction is invalid.
 * The properties must be valid for the product_namespace.
-For example, if the product is GS1 product, its properties must only contain properties that are included in the GS1 Schema.
+For example, if the product is GS1 product, its properties must only contain properties that are includedin the GS1 Schema.
 If it includes a property not in the GS1 Schema the transaction is invalid.

 _The base GS1 schema will be defined in a future RFC._

 If all requirements are met, the transaction will be accepted, the batch will be written to a block, and the product will be created in state.

 The inputs for ProductCreateAction must include: